lucianboatright/RollandBox/README.md

 This will allow both collectors and sellers to easily show their entire collection in one place.

-As users will be interestd in using this application while out it has been designed to work on all platforms: mobiles, Ipad and desktop.
+As users will be interested in using this application while out it has been designed to work on all platforms: mobiles, Ipad and desktop.

 ## User Actions
 - Login / SignUp
 - Add Watches, Delete Watches
-- Add Avitar, Change Avitar
+- Add Avatar, Change Avatar
 - Like watches, Comment on Watches
-- View Personal Collection of wacthes, View Collection of Followed Users watches.
+- View Personal Collection of watches, View Collection of Followed Users watches.

 ## Additions to come
 I am currently working on adding a 'Posts' section for a stream of lifestyle photos taken by the user, acting as a way to show the watches in real life setting, with clothes etc.